 Choose cheeses with a range of flavor profiles, but be sure they’ll all melt into the warm, gooey, stringy texture you love.
 Fontina, cheddar, manchego, gruyere and mozzarella are all good choices, but feel free to experiment with your favorites.

-The ingredients in between the bread and cheese are what take it to the next level, so pick add-ins that pack flavor.
-If you like, go for a traditional, regional theme: offer sauteed mushrooms to pair with the fontina; caramelized onions with the gruyere; fresh tomato with the mozzarella; and so on.
+The ingredients in between the bread and cheese are what take it to the next level, so pick add-ins that pack plenty of flavor.
+One option is to go after a traditional flavor pairings: For instance, offer caramelized onions with gruyere, or pair fresh tomato with mozzarella.

-If you’d rather be more creative, just cover the major categories of sandwich ingredients and let guests mix and match as they please.
+If you’d rather let your guests be creative, simply cover the major categories of sandwich ingredients and let guests mix and match as they please.

 - Herbs: parsley, cilantro, sage and chives add distinctive (and elevated) flavors.

 - Vegetables: slice peppers, tomatoes and avocado, or cook mushrooms and onions to add to the mix.
-Don’t forget fresh greens like spinach and arugula, too.
+Don’t forget fresh greens, such as spinach and arugula, too.

-- Meats & seafood: cured meats are delicious in grilled cheese sandwiches — think bacon, prosciutto or even pepperoni for a pizza-like twist.
-Cooked chicken or oil-packed tuna will give guests something unexpected.
+- Meats & seafood: cured meats are delicious in grilled cheese sandwiches—think bacon, prosciutto or even pepperoni for a pizza-like twist.
+Cooked chicken or oil-packed tuna will also give guests something unexpected.

 - Preserves & condiments: fruit jams and preserves make a wonderful complement to many cheeses, as does a spicy Dijon mustard.